Vraj-Data-Scientist/a-b-testing-for-drug-marketing-campaigns/README.md

 - **Scalability**: Incorporates Snowflake for handling large datasets, aligning with tools used in pharmaceutical analytics (e.g., Snowflake, Azure).
 - **Documentation**: Provides detailed explanations of methodology and results, meeting expectations for reproducibility and collaboration in data science roles.

-This project is ideal for showcasing skills in data analysis, statistical modeling, and A/B testing, directly relevant to roles requiring data-driven insights in pharmaceutical marketing.